ritika-b/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 ## Importing `VRFConsumerBase`

 Chainlink maintains a [library of contracts](https://github.com/smartcontractkit/chainlink/tree/master/contracts) that make consuming data from oracles easier.
-For Chainlink VRF, we use a contract called [`VRFConsumerBase`](https://github.com/smartcontractkit/chainlink/blob/master/contracts/src/v0.8/VRFConsumerBase.sol) which needs to be imported and extended from the contract we create.
+For Chainlink VRF, you will use a contract called [`VRFConsumerBase`](https://github.com/smartcontractkit/chainlink/blob/master/contracts/src/v0.8/VRFConsumerBase.sol) which needs to be imported and extended from the contract you create.

 ```solidity
 pragma solidity 0.6.7;